-Duct cleaning has become more popular in recent years in the HVAC Industry, with commercial cleaning services popping up all over the Twin Cities metro area.
-Is the service worth your investment and time to have completed?
+Duct cleaning has become more popular in recent years in the HVAC Industry, and there are quite a few commercial cleaning services that have popped up in the Twin Cities metro area.
+Is this service worth your investment and time to have completed?
 We’re happy to provide you with the answers to questions such as this to help you with your decision and whether or not your home may benefit from this service.

 Is duct cleaning really necessary?